lpmi-13/current-projects/README.md

 - generate a more robust data structure to ingest into a web app
 - create simple web interface to show one argument, and have users select the either a supporting statement or a counterstatement (possibly add adverbial conjunctions?)

-# 74) Implement BookFace as a mobile app in React Native
+## 74) Implement BookFace as a mobile app in React Native
 - working title: Solodex
 - Facebook, but no data leaves
 - A place to write notes in a well-designed format about family/friends
 - Set reminders for yourself to send Xmas cards, birthday cards, etc
 - Instead of people adding you, only you add people
 - Kind of like a digital rolodex

-## 75) Collaborate with Julia Evans (B@rk) on using the e-zines to fuel TechEd materials

 ## 76) Set up static site to track micromaterials on github
 - possibly gatsby (needs a search though...)